-You should be prepared to drive a manual car and van in Iceland.
+You should be prepared to drive a manual car when you rent a car in Iceland.
 As with the rest of the world (besides the US), most of the campervans in Iceland are manual, but there are a few automatic vehicles.
-If you do require one an automatic car make sure to book well in advance and expect to pay a premium for it.
+If you require an automatic car, make sure to book well in advance and expect to pay a premium.

 A 4×4 car rental is not necessary for driving around Iceland

 If you want to go down an unpaved or unmarked road, make sure your car can handle it first!
 We saw numerous small sedans trying to push their car too much down bumpy roads and ended up getting stuck or tearing out the bottom of their rental!

 Upfront costs with renting a car in Iceland

 Arriving without a booking will almost certainly cost you more.
 Understandably, the larger the vehicle, the higher the price will be.